 Similarly, GunZ: the Duel contains bugs which may be exploited to prematurely terminate an attack animation, allowing certain attacks to be rapidly chained.
 This exploit has blossomed into a whole new form of gameplay, called "Korean Style" or "K-Style", which differs radically from ordinary GunZ gameplay.

 For Halo 2 fans, K-style can be compared to using BxR or double shooting a battle rifle, except it requires combos of up to a dozen keys.

 One amusing glitch occurred when the developers forgot to flag a server stress-test command for admins only.
-If used by an enraged player, it quickly buried everybody in the server under a massive pile of orange road cones until the server crashed.
+If used by an enraged player, it quickly buried everybody in the server under a massive pile of barrels and orange road cones until the server crashed.